-41.6.1 The Environment
+6.1 The Environment

-For branch-and-bound computations, the environment input is set to the problem instance.
+For branch and bound computations, the environment input is set to the problem instance.
 For example, in a TSP, the input can be set to the distance matrix.
 Doing so materially reduces the amount of information needed to describe a task, which reduces the time spent to marshal and unmarshal such objects.

-The cost of the least cost known solution at any point in time is shared among the tasks: It is encapsulated as the branch-and-bound computation's shared object (see IntUpperBound below).
+The cost of the least cost known solution at any point in time is shared among the tasks: It is encapsulated as the branch and bound computation's shared object.
+(Please see IntUpperBound below.)
 In branch and bound, this value is used to decide if a particular subtree of the search tree can be pruned.
 Thus, sharing the cost of the least cost known solution enhances the pruning ability of concurrently executing tasks that are exploring disjoint parts of the search tree.
-Indeed, this improvement in pruning is essential to the efficiency of parallel branch-and-bound.
-When a branch-and-bound task finds a complete solution whose cost is less than the current least cost solution, it sets the shared object to this new value, which implicitly causes JICOS to propagate the new least cost throughout the distributed system.
+Indeed, this improvement in pruning is essential to the efficiency of parallel branch and bound.
+When a branch and bound task finds a complete solution whose cost is less than the current least cost solution, it sets the shared object to this new value, which implicitly causes JICOS to propagate the new least cost throughout the distributed system.

-41.6.2 The JICOS Branch-and-Bound Framework
+6.2 The JICOS Branch and Bound Framework

-The classes comprising the JICOS branch-and-bound framework are based on two assumptions:
+The classes comprising the JICOS branch and bound framework are based on 2 assumptions:

-- The branch-and-bound problem is formulated as a minimization problem.
-Maximization problems can be typically reformulated as minimization problems. - The cost can be represented as in int.
+- The branch and bound problem is formulated as a minimization problem.
+Maximization problems typically can be reformulated as minimization problems. - The cost can be represented as in int.

-Should these two assumptions prove troublesome, we will generalize this framework.
+Should these 2 assumptions prove troublesome, we will generalize this framework.